substrate-system/password-field/README.md

 - `isVisible` - Whether the password is visible (affects button icon)
 - Any other attributes will be passed through to the text-input component

+> [!NOTE]
+> For server-side rendering, you'll need to include the CSS separately in your HTML template.
+The `render()` function only generates the HTML structure.

 **TypeScript types:**
 ```ts
 import type { Attrs } from '@substrate-system/web-component/attributes'